vitamins/archinstaller/README.md

 	---------- Y+X+Z GiB
 	| free
 	---------- End
-   => options: swap='yes'; (home='yes'); swap_size='YG'; root_size='XG';
+   => options: swap='yes'; home='yes'; swap_size='YG'; root_size='XG';
                home_size='ZG';
 </pre>

 ### Manual Partitioning
 If you want to create the partitions and filesystems on your own, set "manual_part" to 'yes'.
+The various partitioning options (like "dest_disk") can be left unset.
 Then the following assumptions are made by the script:
-- The partitions contain newly created filesystems.
 - The root partition is mounted to /mnt.
 - If using UEFI, the ESP is mounted to /mnt/boot.
-- Any other seperate partition like /usr or /var is mounted below the /mnt/ directory.
+- Any other separate partition like /usr or /var is mounted below the /mnt/ directory.
-- The variables "dest_disk" and "root_num" point to the root partition.
-This information is required for installing the bootloader.
-- The variable "partition_table" is set according to the partition table used for the root partition.
-- The partitions are manually unmounted before rebooting.
+- For the syslinux and gummiboot bootloaders, the kernel commandline is configured using the variable "cmdline".

+When using BIOS booting and GRUB, the bootloader is installed to the MBR of "dest_disk", that means in this special case you also need to configure "dest_disk".

-Choose manual partitioning for more complex setups, such as lvm, RAID or btrfs subvolumes.
+Choose manual partitioning for more complex setups, such as lvm, RAID, btrfs subvolumes, full disk encryption, etc.

 ### mirrors
+The mirror used for downloading packages can be configured with variable "mirror".
-The selected mirror should be specified in the same format as listed on https://www.archlinux.org/mirrors/status/.
-Do not leave out the last slash.
+- For the format see https://www.archlinux.org/mirrors/status/.
+- Do not leave out the last slash.
-To use the mirrorlist from the install host, set mirror to 'keep'.
-This setting overwrites the mirrorlist on the host and on the installed system.
+- To use the mirrorlist from the install host, set mirror to 'keep'.
+- This setting overwrites the mirrorlist on the host and on the installed system.

 ### fstab, crypttab and mkinitcpio.conf
 The fstab and crypttab files should always be checked after they have been generated.
 This is done by opening them in the editor, which is 'nano' by default.
 The editor can be changed with the "EDITOR" environment variable or in ari.conf.
 After mkinitcpio.conf has been edited, the initramfs is regenerated.
 If you want to skip this step, set the configuration option edit_conf='no'.
+You can also configure the HOOKS line in mkinitcpio.conf using the "hooks" variable.

 ### Language
 The language setting in "locale" is not verified by the script, but english (en_US) is generated as fallback setting.